Amphibians

 Habitat Diversity

-Amphibians inhabit a wide range of habitats, including freshwater ecosystems, forests, grasslands, and wetlands.
+Amphibian inhabit many habitats, including freshwater ecosystems, forests, grasslands, and wetlands.
 Some species are highly specialized for certain environments, while others are more adaptable.

 Vocalizations